JeanIzar/test-gactions/README.md

 # test-gactions
-This is a little code for testing with Github Actions
+This is a web test in Python (using Flask) for testing with Github Actions